 - Limited Lifetime Warranty

-The Jeep is always a work in progress with every trip it seems like I learn something new about my modifications, what worked what didn't or what best suits my needs.
-My future plans for the Jeep are to add Solar panels and an Inverter, I just haven't decided on whether to go hard mount on the roof always working or Portable Suitcase style to stay out of the sun when parked for long periods of time.
-In any case, I'll be sure to share with you what comes next.
-Safe Travels and Thanks for reading.
+The Jeep is constantly evolving always a work in progress with every trip it seems like I learn something new about my modifications, what worked, what didn't or what best suits my needs.
+My future plans for the Jeep are to travel and use it for what I built it for.
+I'll be sure to share with you what comes next.
+As Always Safe Travels and Thanks for reading.